Choosing The Best Portable Air Compressor For Car Tires

 First off, tires are designed to carry a certain load on them.

-The load consists of the weight of the vehicle the tires are installed on.
+The load consists of the weight of the car the tires are installed on.

-The load that a tire is capable of supporting (up to the maximum load rating) is dependent on the air pressure inside the tire.
+The load that a tire is capable of supporting (up to the maximum load rating) is dependent on the air pressure inside it.

-Generally, the higher the tire pressure, the greater the load a tire can support.
-(ALWAYS follow the recommended tire pressure as provided by the vehicle manufacturer.)
+Generally, the higher the pressure, the greater the load a tire can support.
+(ALWAYS follow the recommended tire pressure as provided by the auto manufacturer.)

 Besides the load-carrying capability of a tire, air pressure affects the following:

-- Tire tread wear - over/under inflated tires don't wear evenly
+- Tread wear - over/under inflated tires don't wear evenly

-- Tire sidewall life - under inflated tires cause excessive heat buildup in the sidewalls, causing them to prematurely fail
+- Sidewall life - under inflated tires cause excessive heat buildup in the sidewalls, causing them to prematurely fail

 - Fuel economy - under inflated tires have higher rotational friction, which burns more gas